-What’s a Bug Out Bag?
+What is Bug Out Bag?

 Most people who have a basic understanding of survival and preparedness understand the need for a good Bug Out Bag.
 It’s probably one of the most talked about items on survival websites and is something that has become a bit of an iconic symbol for preppers and survivalists.

 - What Threats might you face?
 Understanding what threats you will face in an emergency situation is a crucial part of the Bug Out Planning Phase.
-Performing a threat assessment will help you figure out which items you need to pack and which items you can do without.
-I highly advise reading our article on Pre-Trip Planning for Backpackers it’s filled with information that directly relates to planning for a Bug Out Situation.
+Performing a threat assessment will help you figure out which items you need to pack, and which items you can do without.
+I highly advise reading our article on Pre-Trip Planning for Backpackers; it’s filled with information that directly relates to planning for a Bug Out Situation.

 Once you’ve thought about the above considerations, you can then start to pack your bag.
-While there is no one size fits all solution, we do have a list of some gear that you may want to consider along with a list of some common Bug Out Bag Gear.
+While there is no one-size-fits-all solution, we do have a list of some gear that you may want to consider along with a list of some common Bug Out Bag Gear.

 Considerations to think about before packing your BOB:

 - Are you actually prepared to Bug Out?
 It may sound like a silly question, but I don’t think most people realize what it’s really going to take to survive in a real-life bug out situation.
-It’s one thing to talk about bugging out, it’s another thing to carry your gear 10-15 miles a day in dangerous and unforgiving conditions.
+It’s one thing to talk about bugging out; it’s another thing to carry your gear 10-15 miles a day in dangerous and unforgiving conditions.

 - Don’t forget your EDC.
-Let’s face it, carrying 30 pounds of gear at all time is pretty impractical.
+Let’s face it; carrying 30 pounds of gear at all times is pretty impractical.
 Yes, you can have multiple bags stashed at your home, office and even in your vehicle, but no matter how much you prepare there are going to be times when you may not have access to your BOB.
 That’s why I suggest always having and carrying an EDC Kit.

 - Do you have an evacuation plan?
 Having an emergency evacuation plan is one of the most important steps in preparing a Bug Out Bag.
 Having a BOB is great, but if you don’t have an evacuation plan and a place to go, what’s the point of having a bag?